 Gordonville, PA — Bernie Sanders is locked in a tight race with other top contenders for the Democratic Presidential Nomination.
 His campaign is trying to tap into a new source of potential supporters.

-This week Sanders visited Gordonville, Pennsylvania one of the largest Amish communities in the country.
+This week Sanders visited Gordonville, Pennsylvania, one of the largest Amish communities in the country.
 He visited them to try to garner support for State’s upcoming vote.

 “What better group of God-fearing people to reach out to than the Amish,” Senator Sanders exclaimed to an unusually small crowd of mostly tourists in Gordonville.
 “They are no strangers to the ideals of Socialism.
 They live a kind of socialism I think we could learn from.”

-The Sanders campaign was still optimistic after the visit saying, “Bernie loved his visit with the Amish, we feel confident in the support of the Amish Community.
+The Sanders campaign was still optimistic after the visit saying, “Bernie loved his visit with the Amish, we feel confident in support of the Amish Community.
 We will be placing hitching posts and poop scoopers at all County voting locations.”

 The Pete Buttigieg campaign announced a campaign stop to Gordonville next week and hope to raise funds for his campaign.